Kasaï-Oriental: History

 Kasai-Oriental is inhabited by members of the Luba tribe.

 Congo obtained independence from Belgium in 1960.
 Friction with Congo's other ethnic groups and encouragement by Belgian corporations hoping to keep their mining concessions led to the secession of the province of South Kasai as a separate state headed by Albert Kalonji.

 After being repulsed, the Congo occupied the province in September 1961.
 Several thousand people were killed during the "pacification" of South Kasai, which lasted through the spring of 1962.

 The population of Mbuji-Mayi grew rapidly with the immigration of Luba people from other parts of the country.

 Diamond mining

 The region in which Mbuji-Mayi is situated annually produces one-tenth in weight of the world's industrial diamonds, with mining managed by the Société Minière de Bakwanga.
 This is the largest accumulation of diamonds in the world, more concentrated than those at Kimberley, South Africa.
 Mbuji-Mayi handles most of the industrial diamonds produced in the Congo.

-Political divisions

-The province consists of the following five territories:
+Administration

+Tree-cover loss year in Kasaï-Oriental, 2001-2024, from the Global Forest Change dataset.

+Kasaï-Oriental is divided in to five territories and one independently administered city.